tms4517/SV-Coding-Practices/prs/slideset/Git_4x45m/050_Practical_Merging.md

   - Pop with `git stash pop`
 - Let's try that quickly by making a change, then attempting to pull.
   - `echo BREAKTHINGS >> ./rtl/IntroProject.sv`
-  - `git pull`
+  - `git pull --rebase`
-- For the pull to succeed, tracked files must be unmodified.
+- For a rebasing pull to succeed, tracked files must be unmodified.
   Save our change onto the stash stack.
   - `git stash`
-  - `git pull`
+  - `git pull --rebase`
 - Now we can get our change back.
   - `git stash pop`